 Deep Etude (2018)

-Deep etude is the first work that I created for a choreography by my life partner, Alma Söderberg.
-It marks the beginning of an interest in the workings and implications of polyrhythm as a form of expression and organizing principle.
+Deep etude is the first work that I created for a choreography by Alma Söderberg.
+It marks the beginning of an interest in the workings and implications of polyrhythm as a form of expression and an organizing principle.
 The piece starts with a long vocal exploration of “3 against 2” which gradually gets more and more disturbed by a frantic arpeggio.
-The piece eventually culminates into a multi-layered sonic density that is characterized by its analog grit.
+The piece eventually culminates into a multi-layered sonic density that is characterized by its analog grit, overlapping musical sentences and confusion of fore- and background.
 The outro consists of a text that passes through a modulated four tap delay.

 Soul Less (2020)